cjhoward/smc2sfc/README.md

 # SMC2SFC

 This is a small utility program which converts SNES ROMs in SMC/SWC formats to SFC by stripping the headers from the files.
-Input fies which do not contain SMC/SWC headers will simply be copied.
+Input files which do not contain SMC/SWC headers will simply be copied.

 ## Building